William Sharon: Sharon v. Sharon

+Death

 Sharon was buried in Laurel Hill Cemetery in San Francisco; and his remains were moved to Cypress Lawn Memorial Park in Colma, California.

 Legacy

+The portion of Sharon's estate bequeathed to his daughter Clara was used by her husband Francis Newlands to finance the development of Chevy Chase, Maryland.

 The prolonged legal battle over the Sharon fortune was the inspiration for Eleazar Lipsky's novel The Devil's Daughter (1969).